iosenberg/Quest-App/README.md

 - Randomly generated rewards from a drop pool
 - Quest descriptions generated in RPG style using GPT-4 API
 - Create API to connect to other services and streamline quest-interaction
-    - Idea is to create and complete quest objectives
+    - Idea is to create and complete quest objectives automatically using bluetooth-connected technology (similar to how quests are created and completed automatically in video games)
 - Connect to Google Maps API to have a visual map with pinpoints of quest objectives
     - Possibly make use of [Google Maps for SNES API](https://github.com/ciciplusplus/mapnes)